 In order to help Billy, we concluded we needed a panel test of Billy’s hormones.
 Finally, one specialist agreed to do a panel test of Billy’s hormones.
 With this new panel, we noticed that his estradiol (the most potent form of estrogen) was six times what it should have been, and he had absolutely NO testosterone.
 These were extremely bizarre results considering Billy was a male.
 Only then did the light go on in our heads – was all of this because Billy was neutered???

-If your dog was either spayed or neutered, and has been afflicted with any of the following items, you should pay particular attention to what our evaluation of the peer-reviewed research revealed regarding:
+If your dog was either spayed or neutered, and has been afflicted with any of the following conditions, you should pay particular attention to what our evaluation of the peer-reviewed research revealed regarding:

 - TPLO surgery (to correct cranial cruciate ligament tear)